matkubita/Machine-learning/README.md

-# Machine-learning project inspired by the book Introduction to Machine Learning with python
+# Machine-learning projects inspired by the book Introduction to Machine Learning with python